calston/distributex/pypireadme.rst

          expire: 300
          servers: acme1, acme2

+This will create two pools whose lock expires after 5 minutes.
+It's generally a good idea to set an expiry to ensure something, otherwise it will default to 30 minutes.
+If you don't want it to expire then set it to 0, but I don't recommend that.

 You can specify either the 'memcache' backend or 'inmemory', there are pros and cons to both.
 Memcache will be slower, but state is retained away from the Distributex server and you can scale out workers - however since the